LlamaEdge/sd-api-server/README.md

 # Stable-Diffusion-API-Server

 This project is a RESTful API server that provides image generation and editing services based on Stable Diffusion models.
+The APIs are compatible with OpenAI APIs of [image generation and editing](https://platform.openai.com/docs/api-reference/images).

 ## Setup